MicrosoftDocs/customer-insights/ci-docs/engagement-insights/funnel-reports.md

 1. Select an **Activity**.
 An activity records when a user views a page (**View** activity) or interacts with content (**Action** activity).

 1. Use **Step criteria** to specify the activity's dimension.
-Dimensions are attributes that can describe, filter, or group data.
+[Dimensions](dimensions.md) are attributes that can describe, filter, or group data.

+1. Optionally, You can configure multi-condition funnel steps.
+Select **Add criteria** to specify more dimensions in a step.
+Additional criteria must use the same activity type.
+You can choose if multiple conditions are connected with an AND or an OR operator.

 1. Select **Add step** until you complete all the steps you want in the report.